Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 Since version 9.2, also PostgreSQL is able to talk JSON and several progresses have been made over the years making PostgreSQL more and more production ready to serve JSON efficiently.

 Since recently a new project has been kickstarted here at Portavita, and since Portavita uses both PostgreSQL and MongoDB, the following question arose spontaneously: which database is the most suitable to support our use cases?

-Me and my colleague Wouter discussed the topic and did some preliminary research trying to compare on ease of administration and development, query execution speed and disk space consumption.
+Me and my colleague Wouter discussed the topic and did some preliminary research trying to compare on query execution speed and disk space consumption.
 After all that reading, learning, asking and studying, the conclusion was that we did not have a clue if Mongo was still the best choice to store our JSON data.

-That is the reason behind the decision to perform some tests by our self and start discussing with some numbers at hand.
+That is the reason behind the decision to perform some tests by ourself and start discussing with some numbers at hand.

-Here we are sharing our results for your consideration, and in the hope our efforts might turn handy to some other people out there.
+So here we are sharing our results for your consideration, and in the hope our efforts might turn handy to some other people out there.

 If you notice inaccuracy, mistakes, or anything that you want to discuss, please reach out to us.